Rivers Cuomo: Artistry

 Appearing on the Song Exploder podcast in 2016, Cuomo explained the process he used to write albums such as the White Album.
 He sometimes uses the piano to write vocal melodies he would not create through singing, and vocally improvises melodies for guitar solos, to avoid guitar habits and create solos "you can sing along to" with "space in [them] because I have to breathe".
 He maintains Spotify playlists of music with chord progressions for inspiration.
+His vibrato has drawn comparisons to Queen guitarist Brian May.
+He generally does not use effect pedals.

 Cuomo has a tenor vocal range.
 Cuomo's process of writing lyrics involves writing stream-of-consciousness thoughts in his journal, highlighting interesting lines, and adding them to a spreadsheet organized by the number of syllables they contain and strong-weak emphasis.
 He finds lines that fit the melody and assembles them in a way that suggests a story.
 Cuomo's lyrics rarely use profanity; according to Cuomo, "Weezer came up at a time when Jane's Addiction released Nothing's Shocking; everyone was trying to be controversial.
 We looked back to rock and roll's pre-drug days—to the clean images of the Beach Boys that felt, ironically, rebellious."
 Cuomo has experimented with various means of "concentration" to aid his songwriting, such as fasting.